Skip to content

 What are panic attacks, and why do they happen?

-Most of us will feel anxious or panicky at some point in our lives.
+Most of us will feel anxious or panicky at some point.
 For example, we might get a sudden fright and feel jumpy.
-These feelings usually pass quite quickly.
+These feelings usually pass quickly.
 Panic attacks can feel very different.
-They often happen for no reason, they can happen suddenly, and can feel intense and hard to cope with.

 Read article